ABOUT BACE

 The Black Alliance of Colleges and Employers has been engaging in DEI Summits, award-winning MSHR/SHRM Chapter mentorships with colleges and universities, strategic partnerships with Wiley Diversity in Careers and The PhD Project along with corporate ESG/ERG initiatives.
 View a full list of our past events on the JOIN US page.

-*BACE V-Suite, career and business support for Black military, veterans & military spouses
+*BACE V-Suite, career and business support for military, veterans & military spouses including alliance with YWCA Metropolitan Chicago Breedlove Accelerator and SBA Reboots to Business

 2023 Initiatives included: